tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

   * Keeping emotions in check.

 * Also explain that human emotions play a key role in the success or failure of a trade/trader.
 Because the market is constantly changing with varying degrees of volatility, it's easy for humans to get emotional when trading.
-The trades that traders make have the ability to drastically impact their own profitability and livelihood.
-Furthermore, because traders often deal with other people's money, such as retirement funds, impulsive trading decisions can have the ability to disrupt the economical foundation of countless lives.
+The trades that traders make can drastically impact their profitability and livelihood.
+Furthermore, because traders often deal with other people's money, such as retirement funds, impulsive trading decisions can have the ability to disrupt the economic foundation of countless lives.

-* The sheer number of moving parts and details that need to be considered can make it difficult for the human mind to consistently make profitable trades.
+* The sheer number of moving parts and details that need to be considered can make it difficult for the human mind to make profitable trades consistently.
 This is where **algorithmic trading** comes in.

 * Algorithmic trading is the concept of utilizing machines to automate the process of buying and selling assets.
 Machines running algorithms can make predictions about ROI, risk, and analyze transactions much faster than a human brain.
 Because computers run off of logic rather than emotions, traders don't have to worry about their emotions getting in the way.

-  * Underscore to students that there are a number of different algorithmic trading strategies, even ones that can leverage machine learning.
-In addition, an algorithm does not necessarily have to evaluate the basis of a candidate trade in the same way: algorithms can be used to predict the best investments based off of profit-to-risk ratios, volume and volatility, or any number of varying attributes.
+  * Underscore to students that there are many different algorithmic trading strategies, even ones that can leverage machine learning.
+Also, an algorithm does not necessarily have to evaluate the basis of a candidate trade in the same way: algorithms can be used to predict the best investments based on profit-to-risk ratios, volume, and volatility, or any number of varying attributes.

-* Using algorithmic trading models in conjunction with portfolio management also allows for automatic re-balancing of assets (capital) within the portfolio, thereby aiding in portfolio optimization.
+* Using algorithmic trading models in conjunction with portfolio management also allows for automatic rebalancing of assets (capital) within the portfolio, thereby aiding in portfolio optimization.
 Algorithmic trading models automatically buy and sell assets within the portfolio according to the optimal weights for each asset calculated by the model.

 * If time remains, summarize to students that all **algorithmic trading** involves is the execution of specific trading actions based on specific criteria, such as the ratio of profit-to-risk for the given scenario.
 In this regard, all a human has to do is click a button to execute the algorithm.

 * Lastly, if there is time, explain to students that the use of algorithmic trading has given certain firms a competitive advantage compared to those still using manual, human labor.
-They're able to make smarter, more agile decisions based off of real time predictions and historical analysis, not to mention that less time is wasted on implementing and repeating manual processes.
+They're able to make smarter, more agile decisions based on real-time predictions and historical analysis, not to mention that less time is wasted on implementing and repeating manual processes.

 Answer any questions before moving on.